GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 During development, you can use your browser's DevTools to inspect the different storage types, and easily clear all stored data.

-A new feature was added in Chrome 88 that lets you override the storage quota site in the Storage Pane.
+A new feature was added in Chrome 88 that lets you override the site's storage quota in the Storage Pane.
 This feature gives you the ability to simulate different devices and test the behavior of your apps in low disk availability scenarios.
-Go to **Application** &gt; **Storage**, enable the **Simulate custom storage quota** checkbox, and enter any valid number to simulate the storage quota.
+Go to **Application** then **Storage**, enable the **Simulate custom storage quota** checkbox, and enter any valid number to simulate the storage quota.